Meet the Staff at

-Kayla has enjoyed her time volunteering with various organizations and age groups, including: PARDS, the QEII, You Can Ride 2 Adaptive Bicycles, Seniors Association of Greater Edmonton, Alberta Hospital Edmonton North, and the GP Public Library.
-In her spare time, Kayla loves playing with her nieces, dogs, and kayaking.
+Kayla has thoroughly enjoyed her time volunteering with various organizations and age groups including PARDS, the QEII Hospital, You Can Ride 2 Adaptive Bicycles, Seniors Association of Greater Edmonton, Alberta Hospital Edmonton North, and the GP Public Library.
+In her spare time, Kayla loves playing with her nieces, baking, and kayaking.

-She’s happy to be back in her home community of Grande Prairie to provide services as a Physical Therapist.
+Having grown up in rural Grande Prairie, Kayla is elated to be working in her home town to provide services as a Physical Therapist.

-Gale acts a consulting physiotherapist with Kinesis Physical Therapy and also operates a Multiple-Hands Craniosacral Therapy practice with Janet Littleton, RMT, CST-T. She is a member of the Canadian Physiotherapy Association and the International Association of Healthcare Providers.
-She is the author of “The Princess and the Pea: A Holistic Approach to Orthopedic Manual Therapy”.
+Gale acts as a consulting physiotherapist with Kinesis Physical Therapy and also operates a Multiple-Hands Craniosacral Therapy practice.
+She is a member of the Canadian Physiotherapy Association and the International Association of Healthcare Providers.
+She is the author of “The Princess and the Pea: A Holistic Approach to Orthopaedic Manual Therapy”.

 Originally from Nova Scotia, Katie graduated from Dalhousie University with degrees in Kinesiology and Physiotherapy.
 Since graduation, she has worked in a variety of treatment settings throughout the East Coast and Alberta.

 After a few years of work in Calgary, she is excited to be in Grande Prairie where she works as a pediatric consultant at Crystal Park School and part time therapist at Kinesis Physical Therapy.